 In our Reader Stories series, Unstuck readers share personal stories about getting stuck — and unstuck.
 Here, writer, psychotherapist, entrepreneur, animal rights activist and yoga teacher Kimberly Wilson talks about feeling stuck as a Tunnel Visionary.

 I find myself daily sitting at a desk surrounded by books on writing and Moleskines filled with ideas.
 There’s also a pile of study materials for an upcoming licensing exam and a nearby shelf overflowing with business books.
-The feeling of stuckness permeates, so I recently worked through the Unstuck app and was diagnosed as a Tunnel Visionary — blinded to possibilities outside my direct line of sight.
+The feeling of stuckness permeates, so I recently worked through the Unstuck app and was diagnosed as being stuck in this moment as a Tunnel Visionary — blinded to possibilities outside my direct line of sight.